axelitus/fuel-pkg-history/README.md

 Whether to encode the entries (using Fuel\Crypt class) or not.

-This setting will be ignored when using the Session driver as the \Session class encodes encodes all data automatically unless otherwise stated in the own Session's config.
+This setting will be ignored when using the Session driver as the Fuel\Session class encodes all data automatically unless otherwise stated in the own Session's config.

 ##### hash_length (type: int, default: 8)

-The length of the hash to be used to identify the stack (used for drivers to store the data and be able retrieve it later).
+The length of the hash to be used to identify the stack (used for drivers to store the data and be able to retrieve it later).

 ##### gc (type: array)